sncxyz/aocli/README.md

 ### `init`
 Initialises a solution workspace in the current directory.
 For example:
 ```
-/aoc-solutions > aoc init
+/aoc > aoc init
 ```
-will set up a solution workspace with `aoc-solutions` as the root directory, and it will attempt to call `git init`.
+will set up a solution workspace with `aoc` as the root directory, and it will attempt to call `git init`.
+It will also initialise a Cargo Workspace.

 In order to use the network features of aocli (`get`, `submit` and `progress`), you must paste your session cookie into the `.session` file created by this command, with or without the `session=` header.